Mukhtar Altynbayev: Kazakh military career

 From 1992 to 1993, he was the Commander of the Air Defense Corps and Deputy Minister of Defense. in October 1996, he became the Minister of Defense.
 On 8 December 2001, he was again appointed to the post of Minister of Defense.
-Kazakh President Nursultan Nazarbayev had dismissed Altynbayev from his post as Defense Minister in August 1999 along with Nurtay Abikayev, the head of the National Security Committee.
+Kazakh President Nursultan Nazarbayev had dismissed Altynbayev from his post as Defense Minister in August 1999 along with Nurtai Abykayev, the head of the National Security Committee.
 According to Radio Free Europe, they were dismissed for "failing to properly investigate" the illegal sale of Mikoyan-Gurevich MiG-21 fighter aircraft to North Korea.
 In March 2000 he became commander of Kazakhstan's Air Defense Force.

 2007 political shakeup and subsequent roles

 President Nazarbayev nominated Karim Massimov, who at the time served as Deputy Prime Minister, to succeed Daniyal Akhmetov as Prime Minister on 9 January 2007.
 Akhmetov resigned on 8 January without explanation.
 Analysts attributed Akhmetov's political downfall to the President's criticism of his administrative oversight of the economy.
 The Parliament confirmed the nomination on 10 January.
 Massimov appointed Akhmetov to Defense Minister, replacing Altynbayev, and appointed Aslan Musin, formerly the Minister of Economy and Budget, as Deputy Prime Minister.
-That year, he was appointed as the Chairman of the Joint Chiefs of Staff, a position he would serve in until 2010.
+A few days later, he was appointed as the Chief of the General Staff, a position he would serve in until 2010.

 Post-military

 From April 2010 to July 2017, he was a Deputy of the Senate of Kazakhstan.
-His son Muslim Mukhtarovich Altynbaev served as the Deputy Defense Minister to Saken Zhasuzakov and Nurlan Yermekbayev from 2017-2020.
+His son Muslim Mukhtarovich Altynbaev served as the Deputy Defense Minister to Saken Zhasuzakov and Nurlan Yermekbayev from 2017 to 2020.